 Criteria: A student must have a Kirtland application on file, have earned at least one credit hour at Kirtland, be in good academic standing, and be actively seeking a certificate or a degree to be eligible for prior learning credit options.
 Prior learning credit may be specific course credit or an elective credit in a specific area.
 Program requirements should be reviewed to determine how prior learning credits will apply towards graduation.
 These credits cannot be applied toward satisfying minimum residency requirements for graduation.
 A credit grade (CR) will be awarded for proficiency exams and for portfolios evaluated at a 2.0 or better grade level.
-A maximum number of 15 credits can be awarded through CLEP/DSST, AP, departmental exams, and portfolio options.
+A maximum number of 15 credits can be awarded through CLEP/DSST, Advanced Placement (AP), departmental exams, and portfolio options.
 This does not apply to credit earned by licensure.

 Ways to earn Prior Learning Credit:

 CLEP, DSST, and AP are recommended methods for general education courses:

 Credit by examination